 T-72 Chassis And Crew Layout

-The BMO-T removes the T-72 tank turret and replaces the fighting compartment with a protected troop and weapon compartment for a flamethrower detachment.
-Army Guide describes the vehicle as using a T-72 chassis with a crew of two and accommodation for seven troops, while Defense Express identifies the same T-72 basis in Ukraine-war reporting.
+The BMO-T removes the T-72 tank turret and replaces the fighting compartment with a raised protected troop and weapon compartment for a flamethrower detachment.
+Army Guide and Weaponsystems.net describe the vehicle as using a T-72 chassis with a two-person crew and room for seven troops, while Defense Express identifies the same T-72 basis in Ukraine-war reporting.

 Seven flamethrower-squad personnel in addition to commander and driver.